The leading cause of death in boating accidents in Florida is drowning.

 If you remember only a few things, make them these:

 - Wear a life jacket, especially on smaller boats, at night, in rough water, or when boating alone.
-National data shows most drowning victims were not wearing one.
+Data from the National Safe Boating Council shows that nearly 9 out of 10 drowning victims were not wearing life jackets, making this one of the most preventable risk factors.

 - Boat sober.
 Alcohol remains the leading known contributor in fatal accidents nationally.